abousse/abousse.github.io/content/authors/admin/_index.md

 I am an Associate Professor at University of Western Brittany, and part of the LaTIM (INSERM U1101), where I coordinate the [Reconstruction research group](http://latim.univ-brest.fr/reconstruction).

-My research work is focused on **reconstruction in medical imaging**, with an emphasis on PET/CT with motion compensation.
+My research work is focused on **medical image reconstuction**, with an emphasis on motion-compensated PET/CT.
 I am mostly interested in model-based iterative reconstruction techniques, and their implementation for the clinic.
 In this regard, I am at the interface between theoretical and translational research.

+I obtained my PhD at [University of Rennes 1](https://www.univ-rennes1.fr/), as part of the [LTSI, UMR 1099](https://www.univ-rennes1.fr/), in collaboration with [Nanjing Southeast University](https://www.seu.edu.cn/).
+Following that, I did a postdoc at [University College London](https://www.ucl.ac.uk/), within the [Institute of Nuclear Medicine](https://www.ucl.ac.uk/nuclear-medicine/).